Opinion | The Texas GOP attack on trans kids reaches a horrifying new level

 Texas Republicans are showing how that “pro-family revolution” gets put into practice.

 Recently, state Attorney General Ken Paxton issued an opinion stating that various types of gender-affirming care for transgender children “can legally constitute child abuse” under the Texas Family Code.
-That includes puberty blockers that temporarily delay the onset of puberty.
+That includes puberty blockers.

 Paxton also stated that among others, “teachers, nurses, doctors, day-care employees, employees of a clinic or health care facility that provides reproductive services” have a duty to report to the state any child they think is receiving such care.
 He added: “A failure to report under these circumstances is a criminal offense.”